-The question of how long MDMA lasts in a person’s body depends on a broad range of factors that are unique to the individual taking the drug.
+The question of how long MDMA stays in a person’s body depends on a broad range of factors that are unique to the individual taking the drug.
 The chemical composition, dosage, and route of administration of the drug itself are also crucial factors that affect how long the drug stays in a person’s system.
-Ultimately, however, how long MDMA lasts in a person’s system is a difficult question, because even when the effects of MDMA have faded away the drug continues to have long term impacts on a person’s health, life, and mental state.
+Ultimately, however, how long MDMA stay in your system is a difficult question, because even when the effects of the drug have faded away, they continue to have long term impacts on a person’s health, life, and mental state.

 What is MDMA?